PrincetonUniversity/lucid/BRANCH_OVERVIEW.md

 ### Overview of changes

 The relevant changes for the above milestones are all on this branch -- [26.2.interp-io](https://github.com/PrincetonUniversity/lucid/tree/26.2.interp-io).
-We will merge them into main after review.
+We will merge the updates into main after review, and also integrate the notes in this document and the new examples into the appropriate sections of the tutorials / wiki.

 **Major changes**
 1. Library for interpreter IO from sockets / interfaces. **(milestone a+b)**